-Indoor Air Quality is a key factor in hospitals, protection for people in the hospital environment must be comprehensive and include patients, healthcare staff and visitors
+Indoor Air Quality is a key factor in hospitals and personal protection in hospital environments must be comprehensive and include patients, healthcare staff and visitors.

-The risks that appear in a hospital are very diverse.
-Often we find strains resistant to routine treatments, such as nosocomial diseases, which can be a very serious problem in hospitals.
+Hospitals are prone to a wide variety of risks.
+We often find strains that are resistant to routine treatments, such as nosocomial diseases, which can be a very serious problem in hospitals.

-Almost 25% of the infections that occur in hospitals are of a respiratory origin; also 37% of all infections occur in intensive care units (EPINE, 2008).
-Suitable treatment of the air in these environments (ICU, infectious, boxes) is extremely important.
+Almost 25% of the infections caught in hospitals are of a respiratory origin and 37% of all infections are picked up in intensive care units (EPINE, 2008).
+It is extremely important to ensure that the air in these environments (ICU, rooms for infectious patients, boxes) is treated properly.

 In addition to tempering the air, pressure control is required: